idaholab/moose/modules/stochastic_tools/doc/content/syntax/ParameterStudy/index.md

 ### Random Sampling id=sec:random

-The `monte-carlo` and `lhs` options in [!param](/ParameterStudy/sampling_type) implement random sampling using the [MonteCarloSampler.md] and [LatinHypercubeSampler.md] samplers, respectively. [!param](/ParameterStudy/num_rows) is a required parameter that defines the total number of samples. [!param](/ParameterStudy/distributions) is also a required parameter that defines the probablity distribution for each parameter.
+The `monte-carlo` and `lhs` options in [!param](/ParameterStudy/sampling_type) implement random sampling using the [MonteCarloSampler.md] and [LatinHypercubeSampler.md] samplers, respectively. [!param](/ParameterStudy/num_samples) is a required parameter that defines the total number of samples. [!param](/ParameterStudy/distributions) is also a required parameter that defines the probablity distribution for each parameter.
 The available distributions are described in the following subsection.
 Each distribution type have their own set of required parameters that are specified via a list of values.
 For example, defining a random sampling with three parameters using `uniform`, `normal`, and `uniform` distributions is shown below:

 !listing!
 [ParameterStudy]
   input = sub.i
   parameters = 'p1 p2 p3'
   sampling_type = monte-carlo
-  num_rows = 10
+  num_samples = 10
   distributions = 'uniform normal uniform' uniform_lower_bound = '1 100'
   uniform_upper_bound = '2 200'